 Scuba Divers from all over the world enjoy the clarity of the water and the special spear fishing season.

-Lake Ouachita was built by the U.S. Army Corps of Engineers between 1946 and 1954 for flood control and hydropower.
+Lake Ouachita was constructed and completed by the U.S. Army Corps of Engineers between 1946 and 1954 for flood control and hydropower.

-Authorized purposes now include recreation, water supply, fish and
+Authorized purposes now include recreation, water supply, fish and wildlife management.